Kaim-Ru/chestUI-with-custombuttons/README.md

 # chestUI-with-custombuttons
 Add custom buttons to chestUI<br/>
-this works Minecraft Bedrock Edition
+This works Minecraft Bedrock Edition<br/>
+Show the form when a chest named "dCB" is opened

 ## How to do it